Grouper/FlatUIKit/README.markdown

 ![FUIButton](http://blog.joingrouper.com/FlatUIKit/images/fuibutton-small.gif)

+### SegmentedControls

+FUISegmentedControl is a drop-in subclass of UISegmentedControl that exposes the additional properties selectedColor, deselectedColor, selectedFont, deselectedFont, selectedFontColor, deselectedFontColor, dividerColor and cornerRadius.
+Note that if you set any of these, it is recommended that you set all of them.

+    mySegmentedControl.selectedFont = [UIFont boldFlatFontOfSize:16];
+    mySegmentedControl.selectedFontColor = [UIColor cloudsColor];
+    mySegmentedControl.deselectedFont = [UIFont flatFontOfSize:16];
+    mySegmentedControl.deselectedFontColor = [UIColor cloudsColor];
+    mySegmentedControl.selectedColor = [UIColor amethystColor];
+    mySegmentedControl.deselectedColor = [UIColor silverColor];
+    mySegmentedControl.dividerColor = [UIColor midnightBlueColor];
+    mySegmentedControl.cornerRadius = 5.0;

 ### Switches

 FUISwitch is not a subclass of UISwitch (UISwitch is too inflexible to subclass), but rather a reimplementation that exposes all of the methods of UISwitch.
 In addition, it also provides access to its underlying on/off UILabels and other subviews.